Wednesday Worklaw Alert: One Year After Pride Month SCOTUS Ruling, LGBTQ+ Employees Deserve More Than a Rainbow Logo

 Seek Legal Assistance Today

 If any of this research or employer behavior sounds familiar, you may be facing discrimination in the workplace.
 The Law Office of Christopher Davis is here to support and defend the LGBTQ+ community not just during Pride month, but always.
-Seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+Seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.